VMatrix1900/draft-ccwg-advanced-ecn/draft-shi-ippm-congestion-measurement-data.md

 # HPCC with Inflight Ratio {#hpcc}

-As described in {{?I-D.draft-miao-ccwg-hpcc}}, HPCC calculates the inflight ratio of each link(represent the link utilization of the link) from the collected raw load information carried in the p4.org INT.
+As described in {{?I-D.miao-ccwg-hpcc}}, HPCC calculates the inflight ratio of each link(represent the link utilization of the link) from the collected raw load information carried in the p4.org INT.
 Then maximum inflight ratio along the path is identified and used to adjust the sending rate.
 The formula to calculate the inflight ratio of each link is shown below: